Sleep can help us feel refreshed, re-energised, help with focus and concentration, and improve memory.

 To help establish a good sleep routine, try the following: go to bed/wake up at the same time every day.
 No daytime napping for longer than 20 minutes or after 5 pm.
 Reduce/remove screens from your bedroom or at least stop watching screens at least 1 hour before going to bed.
 Exercise, eating right and avoiding caffeine and alcohol are also helpful strategies to improve your sleep.

-Mindfulness techniques help to manage/minimise our thoughts and worries of an evening before going to bed or whilst in bed.
+From mindfulness meditations to sleepcasts and soothing music, there are lots of ways to tune in to a calming mindset that can help us fall asleep.
+Mindfulness techniques help to manage/minimise our thoughts and worries before going to bed or whilst in bed.
 If your mind is full it can be hard to go to sleep, even if you're feeling tired.
 Using mindfulness tools can assist you in getting to sleep.
 The mind’s tendency to get caught up in thoughts is perhaps strongest at bedtime, when we stop and are still.
 Meditation for sleep is a specific, guided experience that offers a natural sleep aid all on its own, allowing us to let go of the day, so that we can rest our mind and body.

 Need more info?